dsofeir/letsencrypt/README.md

-# letsencrypt
-Collection of tools I use to manage my Let's Encrypt TLS certificates

-## What's in the box?
-At the moment just one BASH script which helps you rename your Let's Encrypt certificates
+BASH script which helps you rename your Let's Encrypt certificates

 ## Getting Started
 To use letsencrypt_rename_cert.sh to rename your certificates, just: